-Outstanding Superior Proceeded as Expected Unsatisfactory Intellectual Rig our Introduction Provides summary of themes in read- ings, clear, original, thesis statement, and road map of presen- tation.
-Provides summary of themes in readings, clear thesis statement, and road map of presentation.
+Outstanding Superior Met Professional Expectations Unsatisfactory Intellectual Rig Intellectual Rigour Introduction Provides summary of themes in read- ings, clear, original, thesis statement, and road map of presen- tation.
+Provides summary of themes in read- ings, clear thesis statement, and road map of presentation.
 Mentions readings and includes clear thesis statement.
 Little to no sense of an argument indicated.
 Understanding Demonstrates exceptional understanding of the readings and their application to the thesis.
-Demonstrates very good under- standing of the readings and their application to the thesis.
+Demonstrates very good understanding of the readings and their application to the thesis.
 Readings are used to support the thesis.
 Little to no reference to the readings.
-Effective Comn nunication Delivery Communicates ideas with enthusiasm, proper vocal projection, appropriate language, and clear delivery, while making consistent eye contact.
+Effective Comm nunication Delivery Communicates ideas with enthusiasm, proper vocal projection, appropriate language, and clear delivery, while making consistent eye contact.
 Communicates ideas with some enthusiasm, proper vocal projection, appropriate language, and clear delivery, while making some eye contact.
 Communicates ideas clearly.
 No significant delivery problems.
 Noticeable difficulty communicating ideas due to vocal projection, language, or lack of eye contact.

-Outstanding Superior Proceeded as Expected Unsatisfactory Organization Exceptional organization and pacing.
+Organization Exceptional organization and pacing.
 Meets time stipulations.
 Very good organization and pacing.
 Meets time stipulations.
 Generally orga- nized but had some difficulties meeting time stipulations.
 Noticeable difficulties in organization and/or meeting time stipulations.
 Presentation is too long/short.
 Written Summary (if required) Exceeds all requirements and is generally free of typographical errors.
 Meets all requirements and is generally free of typographical errors.
 Meets almost all requirements and is generally free of typographical errors.
 If provided, meets only some of the requirements and contains typographical errors.
 Overall Impact Impact on Discussion Level of discussion is significantly better due to the presentation.
 Level of discussion is somewhat better due to the presentation.
 Presentation has limited impact on level of discus- sion.
 Discussion likely would have been more valuable without presentation.

-Structure and 1 Organization Discussion is seam- less throughout.
+Outstanding Superior Met Professional Expectations Unsatisfactory Structure and Structure and Control Organization Discussion is seamless throughout.
 Discussion proceeds logically thanks to clear, implicit or explicit, direction from the chair.
 Most of the discussion proceeds logically thanks to clear, implicit or explicit, direction from chair.
 Discussion jumps from issue to issue resulting in surface-level exchanges of opinions and ideas.
 Some of the topics covered in the discussion diverge significantly from the original outline.
-Discussion environment Chair ensures that all students have reasonable opportu- nities to speak.
+Discussion environment Chair ensures that all students have reasonable oppor- tunities to speak.
 Chair enables all students to have reasonable opportunities to speak.
 Chair is generally successful in providing all students with opportunities to speak.
-Chair is only somewhat in control of the discus- sion environment and/or interventions are re- quired by senior staff to maintain order.
-Flexibility Response to Criticism Chair welcomes opposing views and uses them to further advance the discussion.
-Chair welcomes opposing views and occasionally uses them to further advance the discussion.
-Chair welcomes and responds to opposing views.
+Chair is only somewhat in control of the discussion environment and/or interventions are required by senior staff to maintain order.
+Flexibility Response to Criticism Chair welcomes op posing views and uses them to further advance the discussion. opposing views and occasionall and responds to opposing views.
 Chair struggles to accommodate, if not actively discourages, opposing views.
-Synthesis 1 · 1 Summary of Views Thoughtful, original and compelling summary of discussion clearly adds to students' learning experience.
-Organized and engaging summary of discussion adds moderately to students' learning experience.
-Summary of the discussion captures the major issues being considered.
-Limited to no effort is made to summarize the discussion.
+Synthesis Summary of Views Thoughtful, origina and compelling summary of discus- sion clearly adds to students' learning experience. gaging summar of discussion ac discussion cap- tures the major is- tu- sues being con- Limited to no effort is made to summarize the discussion.

-$CFC\ Marking\ Guide -- Seminars$
+Marking Guide - Seminars